-- 1. His base salary for a period of 12 months from the effective date of termination, which will be paid immediately; - 2.
+- 1. His base salary for a period of 12 months from the effective date of termination, which will be paid immediately;; - 2.
 His target bonus for the year in which the termination occurs, which will be paid immediately; and - 3.
-Automatic accelerated vesting of RSUs or share options granted to him that would have vested with him through the next two vesting dates of each grant from the effective date of termination.
+Automatic accelerated vesting of RSUs or share options granted him that would have vested with him through the next two vesting dates of each grant from the effective date of termination.
 Full accelerated vesting will occur in case of termination of employment for good reason.

-If we experience a change in control (as defined in our Third Restated and Amended Incentive Award Plan) while Mr. Murugesh is employed under the employment agreement, all of the share options and RSUs granted to Mr. Murugesh under the employment agreement will vest and the share options and RSUs would become exercisable on a fully accelerated basis.
+If we experience a change in control (as defined in our Third Amended and Restated 2006 Incentive Award Plan, for awards granted under that plan, or as defined in our 2016 Incentive Award Plan, for awards granted under that plan) while Mr. Murugesh is employed under the employment agreement, all of the share options and RSUs granted to Mr. Murugesh under the employment agreement will vest and the share options and RSUs would become exercisable on a fully accelerated basis.